iotaledger/goshimmer/documentation/docs/tooling/docker_private_network.md

 * 1: dRNG enabled

-The peers can communicate freely within the Docker network while the analysis and visualizer dashboard, as well as the `master_peer's` dashboard and web API are reachable from the host system on the respective ports.
+The peers can communicate freely within the Docker network while the analysis and visualizer dashboard, as well as the `peer_master's` dashboard and web API are reachable from the host system on the respective ports.

 The settings for the different containers (`peer_master`, `peer_replica`) can be modified in `docker-compose.yml`.